What physics class should I take?

 A fun and interesting introduction to the field of physics designed for students who are not pursuing a STEM career or who are unsure of their career path.

-"AP Physics 1 is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of physics through classroom study, in-class activity, and hands-on, inquiry-based laboratory work as they explore concepts like systems, fields, force interactions, change, and conservation."
-College Board course description
+"AP Physics 2 is an algebra-based, introductory college-level physics course.
+Students cultivate their understanding of physics through classroom study, in-class activity, and hands-on, inquiry-based laboratory work as they explore concepts like systems, fields, force interactions, change, and conservation and waves."
+(College Board course description) There are seven topic units including Thermodynamics; Electric Force, Field, and Potential; Electric Circuits; Magnetism and Electromagnetism; Geometric Optics; Waves, Sound, and Physical Optics; and Modern Physics.
+This content is similar to most university's second semester of general college physics (PHYS 2020) courses.
+AP Physics 1 should be taken prior to taking AP Physics 2.

-Algebra and trigonometry math skills from Math Secondary 2 will be needed but can be learned concurrently to achieve both a conceptual and numerical understanding of physics.
+AP Physics 1 & 2 are designed for students who enjoy science and math, and who are preparing for a medical profession.
+The College Board states that they are "introductory" courses; however, most high school students find that the course work is rigorous and doesn't "feel" introductory.
+Students should be confident using algebra and trigonometry from Math Secondary 2, but all required mathematics will be taught concurrently to achieve both a conceptual and numerical understanding of the physics.
 Previous physics experience will be helpful, but it is not required.
-Students should plan to commit to at least 5 hours of homework each week.
+Students should commit to at least 5 hours of homework each week.

 "Why take AP when CE accomplishes the same thing?"

 Ah, but it doesn't in physics!
-CE or PHYS 1010 is not "College Physics" - that's PHYS 2010.
-CE 1010 is a significantly lower level physics considered to be similar to an honors high school course - especially considering that it is a one-semester course at WSU and other colleges that is taught over a full year or two semesters at NUAMES.
-Regardless, it is a very valuable class to a number of students, and it is a great class to help inspire students who don't yet know how cool physics is.
+CE Physics 1010 is titled "Elementary Physics" at WSU.
+The title of "College Physics" is associated with PHYS 2010 and 2020 - AP Physics 1 & 2 equivalents - for which CE courses are not available.
+CE Physics 1010 is a significantly lower-level physics considered to be similar to an honors high school course - especially considering that it is a one-semester course at WSU (and many other universities) that is taught over a full year at NUAMES (and many other high schools).
+Regardless, it is a very valuable class to many students as it inspires them, helps them realize how cool physics is, and prepares them for the higher-level college physics courses.

 Questions?